 Here’s a little more information on this subject:

-We only use pre-softened water only.
+We only use pre-softened water.

 Our water temperature is cold (during the winter months) or cool (during the summer months).
 There’s no need to wash in hot water because the prior soakings have already removed all the oil- and water-based stains that can possibly be removed.

-Aside: Please remember that we are based in Arizona.
+Please remember that we are based in Arizona.
 The outdoor temperature is cool to warm in the winter and hot in the summer.
 So the temperature of the incoming water is cold to cool, depending on the time of year.

 Our wash cycle is short, typically 5 minutes.
 There’s no need to wash for an extended period of time – say 30 to 45 minutes like ordinary cleaners – because the prior soakings have already removed all the oil- and water-based stains that can possibly be removed.

 We only use gentle enzyme detergents from Sanitone ®, the premier manufacturer of high quality dry cleaning and wet cleaning detergents in the USA.
-Only dry cleaners licensed by Sanitone can use Sanitone products.
-RAVE FabriCARE has been a Sanitone licensee for over 25 years.

 Our Sanitone enzyme detergent is pH balanced.

-After laundering, we rinse your fine shirts in cold water (during the winter months) or cool water (during the summer months).
+After a brief laundering, we rinse your fine shirts in cold water (during the winter months) or cool water (during the summer months).
 This ensures that your fine shirts are free of any possible irritating chemical residues.

-Aside: Please remember that we are based in Arizona.
+Please remember that we are based in Arizona.
 The outdoor temperature is cool to warm in the winter and hot in the summer.
 So the temperature of the incoming water is cold to cool, depending on the time of year.

 Why wheat starch?

-Because wheat starch will completely dissolve the moment it comes into contact with water – every time the shirt is soaked or laundered.
+Because wheat starch will completely dissolve the moment it comes into contact with water – every time the shirt is subsequently soaked or laundered.

 At RAVE FabriCARE, we don’t use cheap synthetic starches (poly vinyl acetate commonly known as PVA) or synthetic blended starches (PVA and vegetable) which adhere to your shirt’s fibers like a coat of paint.
 Every time your shirts are starched another “coat” is added.

-Soon,they begin to walk by themselves!
+Very soon, they begin to walk by themselves!

 And we never, ever crease your sleeves from the shoulder to the cuff.
 Unless, of course, you specifically request us to do so.
 And then only after we try to convince you otherwise.